-When a user selects a block representing a variable in the generalized context tree, \oursystem{} checks if the prior siblings as well as the siblings of any ancestors of that block are in the list of possible dependencies.
-If they are, their blocks are highlighted in red to show the user on which parts of the context tree that block depends.
-This allows the user to quickly get an idea of which entities contribute to that specific instance.
-In Fig.\ \ref{fig:fibOverview}-A, the selected instance of ``val'' depends on the prior two calls to ``fib''.
-This interaction falls into Yi et al.'s ``explore'' category.
+When a user selects a block in the generalized context tree that represents a variable, \oursystem{} checks 2 sets of blocks: (1) any siblings of the selected block that were fully executed before it and (2) the siblings of all ancestor blocks of the selected block that were fully executed prior to the selected block.
+From these sets of block, \oursystem{} finds any blocks that are on the list of possible dependencies.
+For any block that is on the list, it is highlighted in the generalized context tree to show the user the user on which parts of the context tree that selected block depends.
+This allows the user to quickly get an idea of which entities may contribute to that specific instance.
+In Fig.\ \ref{fig:fibOverview}-B, the selected instance of ``val'' depends on the prior two calls to ``fib''.